 5G new radio, or 5G NR, is a set of standards that replace the LTE network 4G wireless communications standard.
 An important goal of 5G NR is to support the growth of wireless communication by enhancing electromagnetic radiation spectrum efficiency.

-5G NR is designed to support high bandwidth transmissions required for streaming video, as well as low bandwidth transmissions used in machine-to-machine (M2M) communications.
-5G NR will also support transmissions with low latency requirements -- an important consideration in vehicle to vehicle (V2V) and vehicle to infrastructure (V2I) communications.
+5G NR is designed to support fiber-equivalent bandwidth transmissions required for hungry applications like streaming video, as well as low bandwidth transmissions used in machine-to-machine (M2M) communications at massive scale where needed.
+5G NR will also support transmissions with extremely low latency requirements -- an important consideration in vehicle to vehicle (V2V) and vehicle to infrastructure (V2I) communications.

 - The connection must support wireless mobile connections.